 “It was hard to manage and make sure that nobody did anything that they shouldn't be doing, I thought we needed the MDM badly.”

 The core competencies that were expected in the solution included remote distribution of some essential store apps and most importantly the kiosk lockdown feature.
-With a clear set of requirements in hand, Simon’s team was on the lookout for an MDM that would help them take better control over their devices.
-After careful analysis of all the available players in the MDM market, Simon decided to give one popular vendor a try.
-As he was not satisfied with the product, Simon resumed his search and finally found Hexnode.
-Simon extensively explored Hexnode features and was happy to find that the product covered all their requirements.
+With a clear set of requirements in hand, Samuel’s team was on the lookout for an MDM that would help them take better control over their devices.
+After careful analysis of all the available players in the MDM market, Samuel decided to give one popular vendor a try.
+As he was not satisfied with the product, Samuel resumed his search and finally found Hexnode.
+Samuel extensively explored Hexnode features and was happy to find that the product covered all their requirements.

 “So, it was mainly the usability of being able to set up kiosk mode.
 It was very easy, very intuitive.”